Drug repositioning, (also known as drug repurposing or rediscovery) is a valuable tool in vaccine research to prevent human disease.

 Pharmaceutical companies are under pressure to develop drugs and vaccines faster and more economically to combat new and existing diseases.
-Drug and vaccine development is expensive, costing millions of USD to develop.
+Drug and vaccine research and development is expensive, costing millions of USD to develop.
 Speeding up the development process means less cost.
 However, regulations and standards must still be adhered to ensure drugs and vaccines are as safe as possible before being administered to humans.

 Some of the advantages of drug repositioning are: